Don't Bring Me Down (Pretty Things song)

 "Don't Bring Me Down" is a song written by Johnny Dee (road manager for British band the Fairies) and first performed by the rock band the Pretty Things in 1964.
 It was a number 10 hit on the UK Singles Chart, and reached number 34 in Canada.
-The song was featured on the American version of their debut album, The Pretty Things.
+The song was featured on the North American version of their debut album, The Pretty Things.
+David Bowie covered the song on his 1973 album Pin Ups.

-For other songs with the same title, see the remarks in the article on "Don't Bring Me Down" by The Animals.